 Most headaches are caused by mental overactivity or problems with pain-sensitive head structures.
 Pain can be caused by brain chemical activity, nerve or blood vessels, neck muscles injuries or genetic predisposition.
 Secondary head pain can be a disease symptom that is mild (flu), moderate (trigeminal neuralgia), or a serious (stroke) condition.

 Patients have a variety of treatments to choose from including self or alternative care, medications, and therapies.

 Regular sleep, healthy foods, and exercise can help reduce headaches.
 Manage stress and pain with meditation, yoga, walking, and music.
-Avoid pain triggers like alcohol, certain food, and poor posture.
+Avoid pain triggers like alcohol, certain foods, and poor posture.

-Patients can take over-the-counter (OTC) acetaminophen (Tylenol) or anti- inflammatory medications (ibuprofen or naproxen) to reduce mild to moderate pain.
-If that fails, physicians can treat pain with opioids (Codeine) or anticonvulsants (Topamax), improve blood flow with beta blockers (Metoprolol), and affect serotonin with antidepressants (Elavil) or triptans (Frova).
-Botox can help chronic migraine patients that suffer daily 4 hour or longer pain attacks.
+Patients can take over-the-counter (OTC) acetaminophen or anti- inflammatory medications (ibuprofen or naproxen) to reduce mild to moderate pain.
+If that fails, physicians can treat pain with opioids (Codeine) or anticonvulsants , improve blood flow with beta blockers (Metoprolol), and affect serotonin with antidepressants or triptans .

-Physicians might recommend acupuncture, massage, or talk therapy to help cope and alleviate headache pain.
+Physicians might recommend acupuncture, massage, or talk therapy to help individuals cope and alleviate headache pain.

 Visit Your Doctor

 Visit a doctor if your headaches become more frequent, severe, and unaffected with OTC medications.
 See your physician immediately if you are unable to work, sleep, or do basic activities of daily living.